 EU nationals will also remain eligible to apply for Research Council PhD studentships at UK institutions for 2018 to 2019 to help cover costs for the duration of their study.
 More information on funding a PhD is available here.

 Following the outcome of the referendum, Queen Mary confirmed our commitment to our values, recognising the great benefits that are brought to our community as a result of the diverse backgrounds of both our staff and students, and that the pursuit of academic excellence requires an outlook and activities that are truly international in their nature.

-QMUL’s President and Principal, Professor Simon Gaskell, comments: “Here at Queen Mary, we are proud to be one of the most international universities in the world.
+We want to assure you that here at Queen Mary, we are proud to be one of the most international universities in the world.
 Our work and our communities are enriched by a diverse staff and student community, who join us from over 150 countries.
-We benefit greatly from the diversity of perspectives and talents that derives from being such an international institution, and we will work tirelessly to preserve this special character.”
+We benefit greatly from the diversity of perspectives and talents that derives from being such an international institution, and we will work tirelessly to preserve this special character.